10 ways in which print can greatly help your business

 In the modern day, people are always talking about using social media and digital advertising as platforms to grow a business.
 They’re completely overlooking the benefits that still surround printed media and, as a result, aren’t meeting their growth potential.
 If you want to provide your business with a holistic approach to growth, then it’s vital that you also focus on printed media as a way to reach your customers.
-In this article, we’re going to explain 10 ways in which printed media can greatly help your business.
+In this article, 10 ways in which print can greatly help your business.

 1. People still don’t trust digital advertisements

 According to a study carried out by PR Newswire, consumers still don’t trust pop up ads.
 In fact, only around 25% of consumers trust online pop-up advertisements.
 Among the 2,400.
 U.S consumers that took part in the survey, 82% trusted printed ads on newspapers and magazines while another 76% would trust direct mail.
 Although these numbers are unique to the US, it does help to show just how effective printed advertisements can be versus digital promotional materials.

 2. Printed media is more relevant to user interest